jeffslutzky/jeffslutzky.github.io/source/_posts/2015-10-21-back-to-the-future-with-cron-jobs-and-ruby-gems.markdown

 <pre>echo $HOME</pre>

+My home directory is "Users/[myname]."

-Or you can go there directly by typing
+You can go there directly by typing

 <pre>cd $HOME</pre>